lmoresi/lmoresi.github.io/pages/Pubs/index.md

 ## Publicationos

-Note: this bibliography is automatically populated from my [zotero](http://www.zotero.org/lmoresi) page
+_Note: this bibliography is automatically populated from my [zotero](http://www.zotero.org/lmoresi) page and may take a few moments to update._

 <script>
 for (let i = 2019; i >= 1995; i--) {